mr2chowd/linux_shortcuts/linux_shortcuts.md

 # /g - all occurrences

 # Check again if the replacement was successful
-sudo cat /root/nautilus.xml | grep Cloud | WC -l
+sudo cat /root/verisk_streaming.xml | grep Cloud | WC -l
 ```

 ## Create a Cron Job

-The **Nautilus** system admins team has prepared scripts to automate several day-to-day tasks.
-They want them to be deployed on all app servers in **Stratos DC** on a set schedule.
+The **verisk_streaming** system admins team has prepared scripts to automate several day-to-day tasks.
+They want them to be deployed on all app servers in **Vancouver DC** on a set schedule.
 Before that they need to test similar functionality with a sample cron job.
 Therefore, perform the steps below:

 a.
-Install **cronie** package on all **Nautilus** app servers and start **crond** service.
+Install **cronie** package on all **verisk_streaming** app servers and start **crond** service.

 b.
 Add a cron ***/5 * * * * echo hello > /tmp/cron_text** for **root** user.